Meera (2022 TV series): Development

 On January end 2022, Colors Tamil confirmed through a press release that it would distribute new Tamil serial, to be produced by Kushboo Sundar under Avni Telemedia and also debuts as a screenplay writer by Kushboo Sundar.

-Casting

-Actress Kushboo Sundar was cast in the female lead role as Meera.
-The actor had made an official announcement through her social media handle about ‘Meera’ on 14 February.
-Actor Suresh Chandra Menon who plays the male lead alongside her but was replaced by Actor Suresh in June 2022.
-Pooja Lokesh, was cast as Negative role, who making her come back after 7 years.

 Release

 The first promo was unveiled on 5 February 2022, featuring protagonist khusboo face and hand-print, The second promo was unveiled on 9 February 2022, featuring protagonist Kushboo Sundar and Suresh Chandra Menon and revealing the release date.